nrfconnect/sdk-nrf/applications/nrf5340_audio/README.rst

 Running the script
 ------------------

-After editing the :file:`nrf5340_audio_dk_devices.json` file, run :file:`buildprog.py` from the :file:`applications/nrf5340_audio/tools/buildprog` directory to build the firmware for the development kits.
+After editing the :file:`nrf5340_audio_dk_devices.json` file, run :file:`buildprog.py` to build the firmware for the development kits.
 The building command for running the script requires providing the following parameters, in line with :ref:`nrf53_audio_app_configuration_files`:

 * Core type (``-c`` parameter): ``app``, ``net``, or ``both``